citp/privacy-policy-historical/m/my/myg/mygotvmail.com.md

-> *The following text is extracted and transformed from the mygotvmail.com privacy policy that was archived on 2016-06-04.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160604081045id_/http%3A//grasshopper.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mygotvmail.com privacy policy that was archived on 2017-01-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170118111120id_/http%3A//grasshopper.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy - Grasshopper

 ### Information Collection

-This privacy statement discloses the privacy practices of Grasshopper Group LLC "Grasshopper", an affiliate of Citrix Systems, Inc., and the information collected on [grasshopper.com](http://grasshopper.com/), [secure.grasshopper.com](https://secure.grasshopper.com/), [uk.grasshopper.com](http://uk.grasshopper.com/) and [uksecure.grasshopper.com](https://uksecure.grasshopper.com/).
+This privacy statement discloses the privacy practices of Grasshopper Group LLC "Grasshopper", an affiliate of GetGo, Inc., and the information collected on [grasshopper.com](http://grasshopper.com/), [secure.grasshopper.com](https://secure.grasshopper.com/), [uk.grasshopper.com](http://uk.grasshopper.com/) and [uksecure.grasshopper.com](https://uksecure.grasshopper.com/).
 Grasshopper collects information from our users at several different points on our Web site.

 ### Order